James Headshot subway

 1

-Living in New York, James Horner is a queer chronicler who attempts to educate the public and divert discrimination from the LGBTQ tribe.
+Living in New York, James Horner is a visual artist who attempts to educate the public and divert discrimination from his LGBTQ tribe.
 Influenced by a father who was a psychiatrist, his tales reflect the environmental psychology of the queer community such as social settings and natural environments.
 His subjects include LGBTQ icons and everyday folk.

 Horner focuses on painting, but also explores drawing, sculpture, and most recently zines.
 In his revelations, figures are abstracted to the grotesque and overwhelmed by their environments expressing their world’s stressors.
 He develops four paintings at a time for creative learnings and takes from photographs and real life.